RyanSieglerKX/PyKX_test/README.md

 # PyKX vs Polars vs Pandas As-Of Join Test

-This notebook presents a comparison of [PyKX (kdb+)](https://github.com/KxSystems/pykx) and [Polars](https://pola-rs.github.io/polars/) (both eager and lazy execution modes) for performing as-of joins and a basic slippage calculation on time-series market data.
+This notebook presents a comparison of Pandas, [PyKX (kdb+)](https://github.com/KxSystems/pykx) and [Polars](https://pola-rs.github.io/polars/) (both eager and lazy execution modes) for performing as-of joins and a basic slippage calculation on time-series market data.

 > **Note:**
 > This is an **independent, community-driven test** and is **not an official KX (kdb+) or Polars benchmark**.
 It is intended for technical discussion, reproducibility, and as a baseline for further performance exploration.